BlogStrategy

 1. Author credentials and attribution

-The practical implementation: every published page needs a visible author byline, a credentials statement ("Senior researcher at X", "10 years in Y"), and a link to an author page.
+Every published page needs a visible author byline, a credentials statement — "Senior researcher at X," "10 years in Y" — and a link to an author page.
 AccuraCast's analysis of 9,000 citation sources found Person schema appeared in 58.9% of cited pages and 70.4% of ChatGPT citations specifically.

 2. Content structure: headings and extractability

-AirOps analysis of 815,484 retrieved pages found that 7 to 20 subheadings was the optimal range for per-query citation rate in ChatGPT.
-Pages with fewer than 7 headings (insufficient structure) and pages with more than 20 (over-fragmented) both underperformed.
+AirOps analysis of 815,484 retrieved pages found 7 to 20 subheadings was the optimal range for per-query citation rate in ChatGPT — content structure and extractability come down to that heading count, with pages under 7 headings (insufficient structure) and over 20 (over-fragmented) both underperforming.

-The mechanism: ChatGPT retrieves approximately 6 to 7 pages for every one it cites.
-85% of retrieved content is discarded.
-Clear heading structure creates extraction points — the model can locate the exact section that answers the query and extract it cleanly.
-Pages structured as walls of prose with no internal navigation are harder to mine for specific answers.
+Clear heading structure creates extraction points — the model can locate the exact section that answers the query and extract it cleanly, while pages structured as walls of prose with no internal navigation are harder to mine for specific answers.

 3. Branded web mentions